The City of Wrenshall would like to reinstate the Planning Commission!!

 *Burning garbage is against state law and city ordinances.

-*Dogs and Cats may not run at large.
-Dogs and Cats must be under the owner's control at all times.
+*Dogs must be under the owner's control at all times.

 *Blowing of Grass Clippings into City streets and sidewalks in Prohibited.
 These Clipping’s collect at storm drains and restrict or prevent proper drainage.